jni-rs/jni-rs/book/src/linking_and_dividing.md

 ) {}
 ```

 With that, we're done.
-You'll find thats exactly what the Rust starter code
+You'll find that’s exactly what the Rust starter code
 contains.

 # Dividing with Native Code